 Cory has learning and physical difficulties and vision impairment.

 With verbal prompting Cory can follow set routines, such as knowing where to hang up his bag and sitting at a table for morning tea.
 His attention to task during group activities is very short and he requires an adult to prompt and physically guide him through most table-top activities.

 Cory's best-corrected visual acuity is 6/24.
 He often brings books up very close to his face and copes better with uncluttered pictures.

-Cory speaks in 2 or 3 word phrases and uses gesture to make his needs known.
+Cory speaks in two- or three-word phrases and uses gesture to make his needs known.
 He understands simple one-step instructions but often needs further verbal and physical prompts to carry them out.
 Cory enjoys listening to stories and can identify some pictures of common objects.
 He holds a crayon with a fist grip and attempts to copy a circle with circular scribbles.
-Cory can match by shape and colour and identifies 2 colours.
+Cory can match by shape and colour and identifies two colours.

 Last reviewed: Has this been useful?
 Give us your feedback